-The list of other stretched (elongated) cruise ships includes the fleetmates MSC Lirica, MSC Opera, MSC Sinfonia, the Phoenix Reisen’s Albatros, the Royal Caribbean’s Enchantment of The Seas and the Fred Olsen ships Black Watch, Balmoral, Boudicca, Braemar.
+The list of other stretched (elongated) cruise ships includes the fleet mates MSC Lirica, MSC Opera, MSC Sinfonia, the Phoenix Reisen’s Albatros, the RCI's Enchantment of The Seas and the Fred Olsen's Black Watch, Balmoral, Boudicca, Braemar.

 On February 17, 2012, a 30-year-old female crew died in a hospital ashore after suffering a serious condition (severe fever and coughing).
 The woman (Fabiana Pasquarelli, of Brazilian origin) was diagnosed on Feb 15 with Influenza B pneumonia.
 She worked on the ship as dining room waitress.

 Later, her family filed a lawsuit against the shipowner MSC Cruises.
 Their lawyer stated that even sick, Fabiana was not allowed to disembark the ship in call port Rio de Janeiro on the previous voyage.
-Anonymous crew confirmed that her treatment was delayed.
+An anonymous crew confirmed that her treatment was delayed.

-When the accident occurred, the cruise ship was on South American cruise itinerary roundtrip from homeport Santos (Sao Paulo, Brazil) visiting ports in Argentina (Buenos Aires) and Uruguay (Montevideo, Puntal del Este).
+When the accident occurred, the cruise ship was on South American cruise itinerary roundtrip from homeport Santos (Sao Paulo, Brazil) visiting ports in Argentina (Buenos Aires) and Uruguay (Montevideo, Punta del Este).

 In February 2012, a flu outbreak infected a total of 3 passengers and 7 crew.
 All sick were hospitalized after being diagnosed with Influenza B (pneumonia).
 One of the crew died on Feb 17.
 They were all suffering the same acute symptoms – fever and coughing.

-The 6 crew and the 3 passengers (a woman, a 12-year-old girl and a 11-year-old boy) remained hospitalized and under observation.
+The 6 crew and the 3 passengers (a woman, a 12-year-old girl, and an 11-year-old boy) remained hospitalized and under observation.
 Only the teenage boy experienced Norovirus symptoms (vomiting, diarrhea, stomach cramps).